KJfamily33/cezerin2.github.io/docs/using-source-code.md

   ```

   - **Setup database**

-  -Prepare database at this setup our database is empty.
+  Prepare database at this setup our database is empty.
 To add default data, indexes and access token we need to run:

   ```shell
   npm run setup <email> <domain>
   ```